Taekwon-Do was founded in Seoul, South Korea, in 1955 by General Choi, Hong Hi.

-Taekwon-Do was introduced into the UK in 1967 by First Grand Master Rhee Ki Ha; today many groups operate their own organisations as the popularity of Taekwon-Do grows.
+Taekwon-Do was introduced into the UK in 1967 by Master Rhee, Ki Ha; today many groups operate their own organisations as the popularity of Taekwon-Do has increased, but Rhee, Ki Ha, First Grand Master and Patron of ACE Taekwon-Do, continues to teach Taekwon-Do to anyone wishing to learn the Art as it was intended by its Founder General Choi.